Abbotsbury Railway: Money shortage and other problems

 Two practical problems emerged in 1878 over the route of the line.
-The first was that the plans deposited for the Act of Parliament showed a junction at Upwey aligned towards Dorchester.
+The first was that the plans deposited for the Abbotsbury Railway Act 1877 showed a junction at Upwey aligned towards Dorchester.
 In view of the steep upward gradient of the main line there, which was in any case well above the level of the approach from Abbotsbury, this made the junction impracticable.
-The second was that speculators had purchased the land required fore the line and sliced it up in such a way that the railway would have to buy unnecessarily large areas of land at high prices.
+The second was that speculators had purchased the land required for the line and sliced it up in such a way that the railway would have to buy unnecessarily large areas of land at high prices.

-The latter difficulty induced the Directors to consult with the GWR, after which they decided to alter the junction so as to face Weymouth.
+The latter difficulty induced the directors to consult with the GWR, after which they decided to alter the junction so as to face Weymouth.
 The first sod had been cut immediately prior to 8 April 1879, and work proceeded; the contractor was Monk & Edwards of Chester.
-However shortage of subscribed capital was a continuing problem, and in October the Company failed to pay Monk & Edwards moneys due to them; a hasty compromise was reached and work continued.
+However shortage of subscribed capital was a continuing problem, and in October the company failed to pay Monk & Edwards moneys due to them; a hasty compromise was reached and work continued.

-An extraordinary general meeting took place on 13 February 1880, at which it was asserted that the construction of the Weymouth-facing junction at Upwey was outside the Company's powers.
-The defensive explanation of the Directors makes it clear that this was the case, and the meeting was asked to approve the change, and to approve a new Parliamentary Bill to authorise it.
-However shortage of money was still the pressing problem, and Monk & Edwards were unable to continue the work without it, and in October 1880 they took legal action against the Company to recover sums due to them: over £10,000, they claimed.
+An extraordinary general meeting took place on 13 February 1880, at which it was asserted that the construction of the Weymouth-facing junction at Upwey was outside the company's powers.
+The defensive explanation of the directors makes it clear that this was the case, and the meeting was asked to approve the change, and to approve a new parliamentary bill to authorise it.
+However shortage of money was still the pressing problem, and Monk & Edwards were unable to continue the work without it, and in October 1880 they took legal action against the company to recover sums due to them: over £10,000, they claimed.

 A company without funds and with a judgment against it for default on paying its contractor was obviously going to find it difficult to resume construction work; and so it proved.
 A small series of apparently willing contractors were found, only for them to leave the negotiation at the last minute, until a deal was struck with Green and Burleigh, a London company, were prepare to complete the work "for the remainder of the shares and debentures".